An

 4. Cut or tear the painted and found papers into smaller pieces and into various shapes and sizes.
 Use at least three different colors.

-5. Holding them about 8 inches above the watercolor paper, open your hand and drop them all at once onto the surface of the watercolor paper.
+above the watercolor paper, open your hand and drop them all

 6. Use your favorite adhesive to glue down each piece right where it fell.
 Leave the composition to chance.
 Do not fuss over placement.
 Overlap and layer the pieces wherever you are able to.